alljoyn/hae/docs/interfaces/org.alljoyn.SmartSpaces.Devices/RobotCleaner-v1.md

 | Access     | read-only                                                      |
 | Annotation | org.freedesktop.DBus.Property.EmitsChangedSignal = true        |

-It lists the values of operational cycle identifiers of the appliances which can be selected remotely.
-It is used to know in advance which are the values that can be used to set from remote the **OperationalCycleId** property using the **SetOperationalCycleId** method.
+It lists the values of operational cycles of the appliances which can be selected remotely.
+It is used to know in advance which are the values that can be used to set from remote the **OperationalCycle** property using the **SetOperationalCycle** method.

-The elements of the array belongs to the **standard cycle id** and **vendor-defined cycle id** ranges.
+The elements of the array belongs to the **standard cycle** and **vendor-defined cycle** ranges.
-If the array is empty the operational cycle identifier of the appliance can not be set from remote.
+If the array is empty the operational cycle of the appliance can not be set from remote.

-The elements **SelectableOperationalCycleIds** shall be a subset of the elements of **SupportedOperationalCycleIds**.
+The elements **SelectableOperationalCycles** shall be a subset of the elements of **SupportedOperationalCycles**.

-#### CyclePhaseId
+#### CyclePhase

 |            |                                                                |
 |------------|----------------------------------------------------------------|